 - Choose your favorite holiday and explain why people celebrate it.

-- Think about one of your best friends and explain why you like him or her.
+- Think about one of your best friends and explain why you like them.

 - Explain what it means to be a good person.

-- Explain what you would do if you were at a store and couldn’t find your mom or dad.
+- Explain what you would do if you were at a store and couldn’t find your grownup.

 - Choose a type of transportation (car, bike, plane, etc.) and explain why it is beneficial for people who use it.